mikeboyle/citibike-pipeline/network_analysis.md

 ## Implementation

 The standard pipeline architecture centered around dbt needs to be adapted for this type of analysis pipeline.
 Dbt is primarily a tool that constructs SQL queries which then need to be run on your data warehouse's compute layer.
-A data warehouse like BigQuery (used in this project) does have an additional feature, called `BigFrames`, which can work with dbt to allow a limited set of compute operations to be done on pandas-like data frames instead of traditional tables.
-However, most operations like model training and inference or, in this case, network analysis, will still not be suitable.
+The specialized graph algorithms required for this network analysis (maximum flow, centrality calculations, residual graph analysis) would be very difficult to translate into SQL operations, if not impossible.
+For a data warehouse like BigQuery (used in this project), dbt also supports a feature called `BigFrames`, which provides pandas-like DataFrame operations and machine learning capabilities for tasks like model training and inference.
+However, the BigFrames API does not directly support the networkx package specifically or these types of pure Python operations in general.

-For this reason, the pipeline uses the BigQuery client to read the source tables into the memory of a separate Python process.
-This process does the network analysis, creates a pandas DataFrame to hold the results, and then writes the results to a BigQuery table.
+For this reason, the pipeline uses a separate Python process for the network analysis which is not managed by dbt.
+The process first uses the BigQuery client to read the source tables into memory.
+Then we perform the network analysis and put the results into a pandas DataFrame.
+Finally, we write this DataFrame to a BigQuery table.

-When working with data at a much larger scale, this type of job would need to be offloaded to a cluster of containers, or to another compute tool such as PySpark that can parallelize these operations and handle compute on data that cannot fit into a single machine's working memory.
+When working with data at a much larger scale (millions of edges and/or stations), this type of job would need to be offloaded to a cluster of containers, or to another compute tool such as PySpark that can parallelize these operations and handle compute on data that cannot fit into a single machine's working memory.

 ## Conclusion and next steps